 – Krishna Palati, Sr. Manager, DevOps Engineering, FireEye

 FireEye’s legacy system used PostgreSQL with a custom graph database system to store and facilitate analysis of threat intelligence data.
 As their user base increased they ran into scaling issues requiring a system redesign with a new platform.
 FireEye’s existing solution was not up to the task.
 As the team of analysts grew into the hundreds, the system’s limitations became painfully apparent.

 The team had become a victim of their own success.
 The PostgreSQL-based system was slow, difficult to scale, and was not distributed or highly available.
 The team’s objective was to completely replace the existing system with a new scalable, highly available distributed system.

-By deploying Scylla, the team has been able to achieve exceptional performance.
+By deploying ScyllaDB, the team has been able to achieve exceptional performance.
 For example, a query that traverses 15,000 graph nodes returns results in about 300ms; 100x faster than the existing system.

 The team attributed their efficiency and success to ScyllaDB’s technical resources and community.
 “We are so impressed by people like Dor, who is the CEO of the company, who is jumping on and responding to customers’ questions and requests,” Palati added.
 “That’s unheard of!”

 Based on this successful rollout, FireEye is looking for opportunities to expand their usage of ScyllaDB across the company.
 The team has executive buy-in to seek out opportunities to replace legacy NoSQL deployments, in particular, Apache Cassandra.